Figure with Meat

 Figure with Meat is a 1954 painting by the Irish-born artist Francis Bacon.
-The figure is based on the Pope Innocent X portrait by Diego Velázquez; however, in the Bacon painting the Pope is shown as a gruesome figure and placed between two bisected halves of a cow.
+The figure is based on Pope Innocent X's depiction by Diego Velázquez in Portrait of Innocent X (c.
+1650); in Bacon's painting the Pope is shown as a gruesome figure and placed between two bisected halves of a cow.
+The carcass is likely derived from Rembrandt's Slaughtered Ox (1655).
+Bacon had previously depicted cow carcasses in Painting 1946.

-The carcass hanging in the background is likely derived from Rembrandt's Slaughtered Ox, 1655.
-The painting is in the permanent collection of the Art Institute of Chicago.
+Figure with Meat is in the permanent collection of the Art Institute of Chicago.